jonbrunt/Wikipedia-Viewer/README.md

 # wikipedia_viewer
-An app that returns results of relevant Wikipedia pages and links on user query, utilizing an API
+An app that returns results of relevant Wikipedia pages and links on user query, utilizing the MediaWiki API, written in plain HTML, CSS, and vanilla JS.
+The app allows the user to navigate to a random Wikipedia page, or enter a search term and see the top ten Wikipedia page returns, including links to the pages.
+Due to the use of the fetch() method this app may not render in all browsers, specifically older iOS and Android, and all Opera Mini and IE.